blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-Komodo-API.rst

   getnettotals

-Returns information about network traffic, including bytes in, bytes out, and current time.
+The ``getnettotals`` method returns information about network traffic, including bytes in, bytes out, and current time.

 Arguments: